UCSF Postgraduate Program in Pediatric Dentistry

 Program Strengths

-• Taught by faculty in the divisions in the Department of Orofacial Sciences and other departments within the schools of dentistry and medicine.
+• Instructions provided by faculty from the Department of Orofacial Sciences and other departments across the Schools of Dentistry and Medicine.

-• Full range of learning opportunities, including a strong hospital component found at the UCSF Benioff's Children’s Hospital and Oakland Children's Hospital.
+• Comprehensive learning opportunities, including a strong hospital-based component at UCSF Benioff Children’s Hospitals.

-• Exposure to comprehensive dental care delivered in different practice models, i.e. FQHC clinics
+• Exposure to comprehensive dental care delivered through diverse practice models, including Federally Qualified Health Centers.

 Program Faculty